-Then, visualize a spiritual meditation or imagine in your mind a peaceful place that you have been to – maybe a vacation spot, a wonderful childhood memory, ocean side, beach, mountains.
-“Remember” that place with all of your senses: See the surroundings; Hear the sounds; Feel, Smell and Touch with your mind.
-For example, experience this in your mind in your spiritual meditation or if the place that you imagine is the beach, then: See the ocean and the sand and the seagulls.
-Feel the sand squishing through your toes as you walk, and the warm sun rays touching your body, and the breeze blowing through your hair.
+For example, See and Hear the ocean and the sand and wildlife.
+Feel the sand through your toes as you walk, and the warm sun rays touching your body, and the breeze blowing through your hair.
 Smell the ocean air, and taste the salt water on your tongue.
-Focus on this in your mind for 3-10 minutes.
+Focus on this memory and hold it in your mind for 3-10 minutes.

-If you practice this four times a day (before meals and at bedtime), you will greatly reduce your emotional stress during the day and relax the sympathetic nervous system.
-You will also be able to sleep better and longer at night.
-Practicing this technique on a regular basis, initially, will allow you to be able to recall it more easily so that you can utilize it at any given time when you may find yourself in a stressful situation.
-All you need to do is take a quiet moment alone for 3-10minutes to go through the technique anywhere and anytime throughout your day and then return to your situation in a better frame of mind and more relaxed.
+If you practice this 3-4 times a day (before meals and before bed), you will greatly reduce your emotional stress during the day and you will also be able to sleep better and longer at night.
+Practicing this technique on a regular basis will allow you to be able to recall it more easily so that you can utilize it at any given time when you may find yourself in a stressful situation.
+Find a quiet moment alone to go through the technique anywhere and anytime throughout your day and then return to the situation in a relaxed frame of mind.